knpuniversity/javascript/knpu/ep3-webpack/webpack-dev-server.md

 our Webpack-built assets... but it apparently does not serve normal, static assets.

 Here's the confusing thing about the dev server.
 Go to just `http://localhost:8080`.
-Huh, it looks like *can* serve static files from our project.
+Huh, it looks like it *can* serve static files from our project.
 Oh... but it's serving files from the *root* of our project. `webpack-dev-server` doesn't know that the `web/` directory is our document root!
 Yea!
 We need to tweak things so that we're able to go to `http://localhost:8080/favicon.ico`, not `/web/favicon.ico`.
 We can